aren-01/Customer-Management-Cloud-Application/README.md

 ![](./images/image9.jpg)

-In this project, I focused on the system shown above.
+In this project, I focused on the systems shown above.
 This is a simplified version of the first architecture, and it includes an Internet Gateway (IGW).
 In practice, I used Cognito user authorization and CloudFront instead of Site-to-Site VPN to deploy the JS app.
-There is one temporary EC2 instance, used only to import the SQL file into RDS.
+There is one temporary EC2 instance in the ECS Version, used only to import the SQL file into RDS.

-I also deployed a GitHub [destroy.yml](.github/workflows/destroy.yml) file to totally destroy the system with terraform state S3 Bucket.
+I also deployed a GitHub files to totally destroy the system with terraform state S3 Bucket.
 The deploy workflow creates an S3 bucket to store the Terraform state.

 [deploy.yml](.github/workflows/deploy.yml):